Michael-F-Bryan/adventures.michaelfbryan.com/content/posts/reviewing-unsafe-rust.md

 lot.

-The `thiserror` crate is a procedural macro for automating the implementation of `std::error::Error` and isn't overly interesting for our purposes.
+The `thiserror` crate is a procedural macro for automating the implementation of `std::error::Error` and isn't overly interesting for our purposes (it's still really cool, just doesn't contain tricky `unsafe` code).

 On the other hand, the `anyhow` crate presents a custom `Error` type and uses a `unsafe` code under the hood to implement nice things like downcasting and